KapitalWise/kw_sc_api_docs/_api/investments_add.md

 title: /investments
 position: 4.1
 type: post
-description: Create User
+description: Create Investment, called after the investment is settled with the broker dealer
 parameters:
-  - name: title
+  - name: subscriptionId
-    content: The title for the book
+    content: The subscriptionId, this will be passed to you in the ledger
-  - name: score
+  - name: fundHoldingId
-    content: The book's score between 0 and 5
+    content: The fund holding ID
+  - name: amount
+    content: Amount invested
+  - name: unitPrice
+    content: Fund unit price

 content_markdown: |-
   The book will automatically be added to your reading list {: .success}